Information Security

 What was the NIS?

 The NIS (Network and Information Systems Directive) was introduced in 2016 to strengthen digital resilience within Europe.
-The goal: to ensure that vital sectors properly secure their IT systems against cyber threats.
-At the time, the directive applied mainly to a small group of organizations, such as energy companies, telecom providers and water boards.
+The aim was to ensure that vital sectors properly secure their IT systems against cyber threats.
+At the time, the directive mainly applied to a small group of organizations, such as energy companies, telecom providers, and water boards.
 For many other sectors, the NIS had little direct impact.

-In practice, that approach proved too limited.
-Cyber attacks affected not only critical infrastructures, but also municipalities, health care institutions, suppliers and SMEs.
-Therefore, a revision came: NIS2.
+In practice, this approach proved to be too limited.
+Cyberattacks affected not only critical infrastructures, but also municipalities, healthcare institutions, suppliers, and SMEs.
+That is why a revision was introduced: NIS2.

 What will change with NIS2?